wycks/Intentoor/readme.md

 ## Architecture

-Three modular services communicating over ZeroMQ:
+Three modular services communicating over ZeroMQ, they are seperate process's for a reason.

 | Service | Language | Role |
 |---------|----------|------|